 Current annual indexation would be replaced by a new measure that reflects the real cost increases across all schools.

-We will continue to fund the Secure Schools Programme which helps protect schools that face a special risk of attack, harassment or violence stemming from racial or religious intolerance.
+We would advocate continued funding for the Secure Schools Programme or the like which helps protect schools that face a higher risk of attack, harassment or violence stemming from racial or religious intolerance.

 Discipline and Control

 There should be discipline in all schools.
-Every child has the right to learn in a safe environment, free from physical, or verbal, bullying.
-Principals and teachers will be empowered to tackle both physical and cyber bullying, both in, and off, the school grounds, and we would support a national anti-bullying education campaign.
-We believe that Principals should have the right to discipline students within strict guidelines, and to expel non-conforming students.
+Every child has the right to learn in a safe environment, free from physical, or verbal abuse.
+Principals and teachers will be empowered to tackle both physical and cyber bullying, both in, and off, the school grounds, and we would support a national anti-bullying education campaign, removing ‘Safe-Schools’ style approach.
+We believe that Principals should have the right to discipline students within strict non-physical guidelines, and to expel non-conforming students.

 We believe that teachers’ salaries should be set at levels which recognise their training and experience.

-As with other professionals, all teachers will be required to spend 20 hours per year in ongoing personal development, in order to keep abreast of the latest teaching techniques.
+As with other professionals, all teachers will be required to spend 20 hours per year in ongoing teaching skills development training, in order to keep abreast of the latest teaching techniques.
 Top teachers will be identified, and their lessons videotaped, and these will be used to assist in raising the performance of other teachers and trainee teachers.

 To allow Australian children to be among the best educated in the world, it is essential that we have a nationally consistent curriculum.
 To this end we will widen the consultative process.

-We will also ensure that all school children are taught a curriculum that includes a balanced view of history, that includes the history of Western civilization (Greek, Roman and European), Aboriginal history, Magna Carta, Westminster democracy and the Judeo-Christian heritage that has come to us through for example the words of Henry Parkes, founding father, who said, “We are pre-eminently a Christian nation, as our laws, our whole system of jurisprudence, our constitution … are based upon and interwoven with our Christian beliefs”.
+We will also ensure that all school children are taught a curriculum that includes a balanced view of history, which includes the history of Western civilization (Greek, Roman and European), Aboriginal history, Magna Carta, Westminster democracy and our Judeo-Christian heritage that has come to us through, our British beginnings.
+We remember, the words of Henry Parkes, founding father, who said, “We are pre-eminently a Christian nation, as our laws, our whole system of jurisprudence, our constitution … are based upon and interwoven with our Christian beliefs”.

 Resources will be supplied to enable teachers to be trained in the new curriculum particularly in the area of history.
-DVD and IT technology will be used extensively in the training cycle.
+Access to internet resources and other IT technology will be used extensively in the training cycle.

-In line with Rise Up Australia Party’s policy of government transparency, all schools will be forced to publish information on the “My School” website.
-This will allow all Australians to follow the progress of the schools, as well as how they are performing both Academically and Financially.
-This intense scrutiny should lead to questions being asked, and solutions sought, before we find ourselves lower down the International Benchmarking Results.
+In line with Rise Up Australia Party’s policy of government transparency, all schools will be mandatorily required to publish information on the “My School” website.
+This will allow all Australians to follow the progress of the schools and their performance both academically and financially.
+This intense scrutiny should lead to inquiry, and faster solutions to avoid a drop in international benchmarking results.

 Rise Up Australia Party will support the establishment of new Technical Colleges, in partnership with industry.
 These TAFES will provide high quality training for apprentices, as well as alleviating the skills shortage in traditional trades.